 While being able to carry your pack is an important part of the hike, generally there is very little upper body work required unless you are planning to go rock climbing as well as hiking.
 Running and cycling are also useful activities that can help with general fitness, and this will all be beneficial once you get ready to set off.

 Building up to the Trip

-As you start to approach the start of your trip, then it is usually best to start increasing the amount of training that you do, and to try and include at least a few full days of hiking.
+As you start to approach the start of your trip, it is usually best to start increasing the amount of training that you do.
+Try to include at least a few full days of hiking.

-If you work the standard five day week, then putting together two days of walking back to back on the weekend can help your body to get used to the feeling of a multi day hike, and will also give you confidence that you have the motivation to get up and walk every day.
+If you work the standard five day week, then putting together two days of walking back to back on the weekend can help your body to get used to the feeling of a multi-day hike.
+It will also give you confidence that you have the motivation to get up and walk every day.

 Simulate Your Hiking Trip